-1.9.
+1. 8.
 Organization of the study

-This paper organized into four chapters:

-The first chapter provides an overview of the study.
-It contains introduction of the issues which the study is concerned, problem statement, objectives, scope and limitations, research methodology and organization of the study.
-The second chapter assesses previous literature and studies significant to the field and related topics.
-The third chapter describes overall findings of the study.
+This paper organized into fivechapters: The first chapter provides an overview of the study.
+It contains introduction of the issues which the study is concerned, problem statement, objectives, scope and limitations and organization of the study.
+The second chapter assesses previousliterature and studies significant to the field and related topics.
+The third chapter discusses research design and methodology.
+The fourth chapter describes overall findings of the study.
 It deals with presentation analysis and interpretation of data, discussion of the research result.
-Finally, the forth chapter present summary, conclusions, and recommendations of the study.
+Finally, the chapter five present summary, conclusions, and recommendations of the study; followed by the list of references used.